When AWGN-based Denoiser Meets Real Noises: Methodology

 The above analysis inspires the proposed adaptation strategy based on pixel-shuffle.
 Intuitively, we aim at finding the smallest stride $s$ to make the down-sampled spatial-correlated noises match the pixel-independent AWGN.
 Thus we keep increasing the stride $s$ until $r_{s}$ drops under a threshold $\tau$.
 We run the above experiments on CBSD68 for 100 iterations to select the proper generalized threshold $\tau$.
 After averaging the maximum $r$ of each iteration, we empirically set $\tau = 0.008$.

-\paragraph{PD Refinement.} Fig. \ref{fig:ps_pipeline} shows the proposed Pixel-shuffle Down-sampling (PD) refinement strategy: (1) Compute the smallest stride $s$, which is 2 in this example and more CCD image cases, to match AWGN following the adaptation process, and pixel-shuffle the image into mosaic $y_{s}$; (2) Denoise $y_{s}$ using $\mathcal{G}$; (3) Refill each sub-image with noisy blocks separately and inversely pixel-shuffle them; (4) Denoise each refilled image again using $\mathcal{G}$ and average them to obtain the `texture details' $T$; (5) Combine the over-smoothed `flat regions' $F$ to refine the final result.
+\paragraph{PD Refinement.} Figure \ref{fig:ps_pipeline} shows the proposed Pixel-shuffle Down-sampling (PD) refinement strategy: (1) Compute the smallest stride $s$, which is 2 in this example and more digital camera image cases, to match AWGN following the adaptation process, and pixel-shuffle the image into mosaic $y_{s}$; (2) Denoise $y_{s}$ using $\mathcal{G}$; (3) Refill each sub-image with noisy blocks separately and pixel-shuffle upsample them; (4) Denoise each refilled image again using $\mathcal{G}$ and average them to obtain the `texture details' $T$; (5) Combine the over-smoothed `flat regions' $F$ to refine the final result.

 As summarized in \cite{liu2008automatic}, the goals of noise removal include preserving texture details and boundaries, smoothing flat regions, and avoiding generating artifacts.
 Therefore, in the above step-(5), we propose to further refine the denoised image with the combination of `texture details' $T$ and `flat regions' $F$. `Flat regions' can be obtained from over-smoothed denoising results generated by lifting the noise estimation levels.
 In this work, given a noisy observation $y$, the refined noise maps are defined as,